 Scottsdale/Phoenix, Ariz., Jacksonville, Fla.

-The purpose of this study is to assess the safety and effectiveness of nivolumab combined with brentuximab to treat patients with certain subtypes of non-Hodgkin's lymphoma.
+The purpose of this study is to determine the efficacy of pembrolizumab in patients with advanced sarcomas.

 - Deaths and mortality.
 Centers for Disease Control and Prevention. http://www.cdc.gov/nchs/fastats/deaths.htm.
 Accessed April 23, 2015.

 - Cancer: All sites.
 Surveillance Epidemiology and End Results. http://seer.cancer.gov/statfacts/html/all.html.
 Accessed April 23, 2015.

 - Symptoms.
 National Cancer Institute. http://www.cancer.gov/cancertopics/diagnosis-staging/symptoms.
 Accessed April 23, 2015.

 - Kushi LH, et al. American Cancer Society guidelines on nutrition and physical activity for cancer prevention: Reducing the risk of cancer with healthy food choices and physical activity.
 CA: A Cancer Journal for Clinicians.
 2012;62:30.

 - Niederhuber JE, et al., eds.
 Genetic and epigenetic alterations in cancer.
 In: Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, Pa.: Churchill Livingstone Elsevier; 2014. http://www.clinicalkey.com.
 Accessed April 23, 2015.

 - Ulcerative colitis.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/colitis/index.htm.
 Accessed April 23, 2015.